amitxv/PC-Tuning/docs/debug-services.md

     service-list-builder.exe --get_dependencies <service> --kernel_mode
     ```

 13. Get the default start value for each service that you noted down from the ``Services-Enable.bat`` script, then edit the start value in the ``Services-Disable.bat`` script for the corresponding service.
 Run the ``Services-Disable.bat`` script with NSudo to check whether the functionality is working.
-If it is not working, return to step 1 and repeat the entire process with the newly edited/latest ``Services-Disable.bat`` script.
+If it is not working, return to step 1 and repeat the entire process with the newly edited/latest ``Services-Disable.bat`` script, otherwise, continue to step 14.
 This is because a service that is required for the functionality might not have any service dependencies

 14. Report all the services that you noted down by posting an [issue](https://github.com/amitxv/PC-Tuning/issues) describing what functionality was fixed by enabling the noted services